Family Dispute Resolution

 - how property will be divided

-Who are Mediators?
+Who Are Mediators?

 A family mediator can be a social worker, lawyer, psychologist or other trained professional.
 If the parties are seeing a lawyer, their lawyer may recommend a mediator.
 Parties may also ask friends for the names of mediators they have used, search an online directory, or look in the yellow pages of the phone book.
 Conflict Resolution Saskatchewan has a directory of mediators in Saskatchewan.